SSDI vs. SSI: Here’s What You Need to Know

 • Work history.
 Unlike SSDI, SSI benefits come from the general tax revenue.
 So, you don’t need recent (or any) work history to receive SSI benefits.

 • Unearned income.
-Unlike SSDI, all financial resources available to you count towards your SSI income limit.
+Unlike SSDI, all financial resources available to you count towards your SSI income and asset limit.
 Things like child support, alimony, SNAP, TANF, or living with a relative rent free are all “countable income.”

 How the Social Security Administration Calculates SSDI vs SSI Benefits

 The most any individual can receive in SSI benefits for 2024 is $943 each month.
-Eligible couples can receive no more than $1,415 in monthly SSI benefits.
+Eligible couples can receive no more than $1,537 in monthly SSI benefits.
 Applicants under age 65 must either prove they’re blind or disabled for SSI eligibility.
 Since the SSA reviews these claims the same way they do applications for SSDI benefits, the medical exams for both programs are the same.

 Both SSDI and SSI Provide Health Insurance After Approval